lucky6qi/github_copilot_wide_research/README.md

 --------------------------------------------------------------------------------

 ## English Version

+For a more detailed walkthrough and rationale, see the companion blog post: [https://yage.ai/wide-research-en.html](https://yage.ai/wide-research-en.html).

 This repository adds Wide Research capabilities to the [Codex CLI](https://github.com/openai/codex/), dramatically boosting what it can achieve (see below for a concrete example).